formapro/pvm/docs/parallel-execution-with-enqueue.md

 ```

 In the example above the `bar` task is executed in same process where `baz` is not, instead, the message is sent to the queue.
+Then the message is picked up by a conusmer and gets processed.
 Now, we have to configure a processor for the queue.

 ```php